Infinix GT 30 Pro

 Main Differences

-• Water resistance is present on Infinix GT 30 Pro with an IP64 rating, while Vivo iQOO Z10R 5G is waterproof with an IP68 rating.
+• Water resistance is rated as water resistant on Infinix GT 30 Pro, while the Vivo iQOO Z10R 5G is fully waterproof.

 • Weight is 189 g on Infinix GT 30 Pro and 184 g on Vivo iQOO Z10R 5G.